Speaker(s): Bruce Helander

 Pablo Picasso likely was the most profoundly influential artist of the 20th and 21st centuries, who worked with a style and bravado that changed the way people viewed modern and contemporary art.

-Currently, the Museum of Modern Art is presenting a once-in-a-lifetime survey of approximately 140 sculptures.
+The Museum of Modern Art presented a once-in-a-life time survey of approximately 140 sculptures.
 Bruce Helander, an artist and critic, will discuss this extraordinary exhibit that provides an opportunity to explore a rarely seen but vital aspect of Picasso’s long and prolific career.

 Bruce Helander is a former White House Fellow of the National Endowment for the Arts and is the former Editor-in-Chief of The Art Economist magazine.
 His columns on art, values, and investing in art appear regularly in The Huffington Post.